markaleksanderh/skillshare-week-one/README.md

 </html>
 ```

-Refresh your browser.
-You should see the following in your browser:
+Now when you refresh your browser and you should see the following:

 ![alt text](tutorial-images/helloworld.png)